 Mongolian history and culture is rich and varied, rooted in nomadic traditions.
 Research indicates that plans towards urban development and densification can be at odds with people's way of life and access to land and open space are important parts of Mongolian culture.
 The city of Ulaanbaatar began as a Buddhist mobile 'yurtbased' monastery in 163973.
 This historic city of 'Örgöö' (as Ulaanbaatar was formerly known) migrated depending on water and grazing land availability or the presence of hostile forces.
 The city settled in its current location in 1778, the location offering access to water and trade routes, functioning as a motivator to a more sedentary settlement pattern.
-Over the course of its history, both the country and city have been subject to fluctuating geopolitical influences between Russia and the People's Republic of China.
-In 1921, after the revolution, the country became independent and known as the People's Republic of Mongolia but was influenced by Soviet policies.
+Over the course of its history, both the country and city have been subject to fluctuating geopolitical influences between Russia and China.
+In 1921, after the revolution, the country became known as the People's Republic of Mongolia and while nominally independent, it was still part of the Soviet sphere.
 One of the changes that ensued was the renaming of the city as Ulaanbaatar, 'red hero' in 1924.
-The changes the city has undergone in the years since transitioning to market economy in 1990 indicate a city in a flux, a city negotiating diverse ideologies and ambitions, such as the dichotomy between nomadic and sedentary ways of life or socialist legacies and neo-liberal or marketdriven development and these tensions are evident in the very fabric of the city.
+The changes the city has undergone in the years since becoming independent in 1990 indicate a city in a flux, a city negotiating diverse ideologies and ambitions, such as the dichotomy between nomadic and sedentary ways of life or socialist legacies and neo-liberal or market-driven development and these tensions are evident in the very fabric of the city.